-GENERAL RULES/GUIDELINES FOR 2022 NEW ENGLAND 4-H GOAT ACTIVITIES
+GENERAL RULES/GUIDELINES FOR 2023 NEW ENGLAND 4-H GOAT ACTIVITIES

 - 1. ELIGIBILITY This show is open to regularly enrolled, 4-H members from New England who are 12 years of age or older on January 1, but not turned 19 years of age on or before January 1 of the current year.
-Members must be enrolled in the goat project area and must meet respective state criteria. - STATE REPRESENTATION If 4-H club membership is held in more than one state, and the same project is taken in both states, the 4-H member must compete with and represent the state in which they reside.
-If the project is only taken in one state, the 4-H member should represent that state. - ENTRIES All Entries must be certified by a 4-H Educator, volunteer 4-H Leader and approved (signed) by the State Representative as a verified project animal.
+Members must be enrolled in the goat project area and must meet respective state criteria. - 2.
+STATE REPRESENTATION If 4-H club membership is held in more than one state, and the same project is taken in both states, the 4-H member must compete with and represent the state in which they reside.
+If the project is only taken in one state, the 4-H member should represent that state. - 3.
+ENTRIES All Entries must be certified by a 4-H Educator or volunteer 4-H Leader and approved (signed) by the State Representative as a verified project animal.
 Exhibitors must have owned or leased their goats on or before June 1.
-Exception: For doe kid class - animals must be raised and cared for from birth.
+Exception: For doe kid class animals must be raised and cared for from birth.
 Goats should be properly conditioned and fitted to be eligible to enter the 4-H Show. - 4.
 An exhibitor may only show in one section area of the 4-H dairy goat program.
 Exhibitors showing ADGA registered (section 1) goats may not show in the Non-Registered (section 2) classes.
 4-H'ers with non-registered goats may exhibit in non-registered doe class.
 Does over two years of who have never freshened must be shown in the non-registered class.
 These does even if ADGA registered may not be shown in an ADGA show.
-If the 4-H'er has no non-registered does the 4-H'er may exhibit one wether. - 5.
+If the 4-H'er has no non-registered does the 4-H'er may exhibit a wether. - 5.
 IDENTIFICATION AND OWNERSHIP All goats must be registered in the youth's name or leased in the name of the 4-H member by June 1.
 The youth's name must appear on the registration as an owner or the animal must be leased.
 A farm name is not proof of youth ownership.
-For section 1, ADGA registration papers must be submitted to the superintendent upon request.
-All tattoos must correspond with the animal's pedigree papers.
+For section 1, AGDA registration papers must be submitted to the superintendent upon request.
 Legible tattoos must match registration papers.
 Animals that have been retattooed must have registration papers stating retattoo.
 Parents and Leaders must certify that this exhibitor has been responsible for the feeding and management of the animal(s) entered.
 LEASED ANIMALS ARE ALLOWED ACCORDING TO RULES OF STATE OF ORIGIN.
 Entries of leased animals must have a copy of Lease Agreement attached to entry application and be available to the Superintendent upon request.
-Original ADGA registration papers must be submitted at check-in or as requested.
-Examples of ownership are as follows [Tbis accument the Clever Equily is treated as pen apositio experiment it.]
+Original ADGA registration papers or currently accepted documents per ADGA must be submitted at check-in or as requested.
+Examples of ownership are as follows [This assumes the Clover Family is treated as non-specific ownership.]:

-follows [This assumes the Clover Family is treated as non-specific ownership.]: Clover Farm - not acceptable as proof of ownership, lease required; Clover Family: Sally, Bob, & Chris - acceptable as proof of ownership; Clover Family - not acceptable as proof of ownership, lease required; Chris Clover- acceptable, no lease required.
+Clover Farm - not acceptable as proof of ownership, lease required;

+Clover Family: Sally, Bob, & Chris - acceptable as proof of ownership;

+Clover Family - not acceptable as proof of ownership, lease required;

+Chris Clover- acceptable, no lease required.